mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

 # Runtime Styling

 Mapbox's runtime styling features allow you direct control over every layer in your maps with code.
-It's now possible create dynamic maps and visualizations that aren't possible with other mobile maps SDKs.
+It's now possible to create dynamic maps and visualizations that aren't possible with other mobile maps SDKs.

 Runtime styling expands upon the design power of [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and exposes all of the same properties and attributes directly to mobile developers in our SDK.